MicrosoftDocs/defender-docs/defender-office-365/step-by-step-guides/deploy-and-configure-the-report-message-add-in.md

 ## Choose between which add-in to deploy

-- The Report Phishing add-in provides the option to report only phishing messages
+- The Report Phishing add-in provides the option to report only phishing messages.
-- The Report Message add-in provides the option to report junk, not junk (false positive), and phishing messages
+- The Report Message add-in provides the option to report junk, not junk (false positive), and phishing messages.
-- The built-in Report button in Outlook on the web *[Learn More](../submissions-outlook-report-messages.md)*
+- The built-in Report button in supported versions of Outlook. *[Learn More](../submissions-outlook-report-messages.md)*

 ## What you need